jplusplus/rentswatch-blog/_drafts/writing-scrapers.md

 By overriding those methods you can completely change the behavior of your scraper.
 For instance, `get_series` method is used to extract every ads list and parse the page to create a iterator with every ads in this list.
-The `get_ad_href` method receives a *soup* of an ad's block in order to extract the link to thus ad.
+The `get_ad_href` method receives a *soup* of an ad's block in order to extract the link to the ad.